Community Engagement Teaching Artist

 - Department of Education and Department of Health fingerprinting strongly encouraged

 This is a freelance position.
 Engagements may range from one time workshops, to year long (school year) residencies, solo performances to performances with five or more people.
 Applicants are not expected to be able to fulfill all types of engagements.
 All accepted teaching/performing artists will be added to our roster and will be called when appropriate opportunities arise.
 Being on our roster does not guarantee work, as requests are based on the needs of clients and teaching artist is selection based on abilities and specialities of teaching/performing artists.

 Compensation varies based on the type and length of the engagements, and experience of artist.

 Please send the following information to Senior Program Manager, Kendra Ross at firstname.lastname@example.org.
 Applications are accepted on a rolling basis.
 Include ‘Community Engagement Teaching Artist’ in the subject line.
 You will receive a confirmation of receipt.
 Due to capacity, we will only contact candidates we are inviting to move forward in the application process.
 Please, no phone calls.

 - A cover letter detailing your role as an Artist and Teaching Artist.

 - A current resume highlighting your related experience and education

 - Two employment/character references with titles, contact numbers and/or emails

-Applicants who will move to the next phase of our application process will be notified by February 21 and will be asked to submit a sample lesson plan and/or up to 5 min work sample video of an interactive performance by March 13.
-Selected candidates will be invited to an in person interview between March 26-28.
-Selected teaching artist candidates will be notified by April 4 and will be required to attend a mandatory training mid-April (date TBD).
+Applicants who will move to the next phase of our application process will be notified and asked to submit a sample lesson plan and/or up to 5 min work sample video of an interactive performance.
+Selected candidates will be invited to an in person interview.
+Selected teaching artist candidates will be required to attend a mandatory training late summer or early spring.